-Easy-to-read medicine information about terazosin – what it is, how to take terazosin safely and possible side effects.
+Easy-to-read medicine information about terazosin – what it is, how to take it safely and possible side effects.

 |Type of medicine||Also called|

 What is terazosin?

-- Terazosin is used to treat symptoms of an enlarged prostate such as difficulty in beginning the flow of urine, weak urine flow, and the need to urinate frequently or urgently (including during the middle of the night).
+- Terazosin is used to treat symptoms of an enlarged prostate, such as difficulty in beginning the flow of urine (pee), weak urine flow and the need to urinate (pee) often or urgently (including during the middle of the night).

-- It works by relaxing the muscles in the prostate and part of the bladder.
+- It works by relaxing the muscles in your prostate and part of your bladder.
 It does not make the prostate smaller.

 - Terazosin is also used for other conditions such as high blood pressure, but this is less common.